Functional Programming in Python: When and How to Use It

 : Punctuation that separates <parameter_list> from <expression>

-<expression> An expression usually involving the names in <parameter_list>
+<expression> An expression usually involving the names in <parameter_list>, which represents the lambda function’s return value

 The value of a lambda expression is a callable function, just like a function defined with the def keyword.
 It takes arguments, as specified by <parameter_list>, and returns a value, as indicated by <expression>.